 Sometimes these inputs and outputs are simply too difficult to monetize.
 However, looking beyond monetized value gives an organization a view of value-laden possibilities that should be considered.
 These inconsequential but rich realities offer value that cannot be counted or measured in financial terms.

 Establishing credible professional expertise, connecting new communication ties across organizational teams, and creating marketplace and brand trust are just a few that we have experienced in our practice.

 When you mill these intangible benefits into your decision-making grinder, you can see and capture even more value from a training initiative.
 ROI doesn’t need to be confined to a purely financial and accounting calculation.
 You can blend and mix several intangible benefits into your decision-making process about how to tackle a training and development opportunity.
 Here are a couple of examples of intangibles that we have seen at our company:

 - During the learning analysis and design phases of course creation, a learning initiative might reveal process improvement opportunities that may have otherwise gone unnoticed and unchanged.

 - Learning assets created for customers or alliance sales partners could create marketplace credibility and brand value by giving your sales team an edge on the way they offer sales and service support compared to competitors.

 The bottom line is, calculating, or even thinking about ROI, gives organizations an advantage when making the important decisions about training and development investment.
-At The LHT Group, we recognize those risks and opportunities, and we bring innovation, fresh thinking, and creative solutions that match your requirements, goals, and organization’s vision.
+At LHT Learning, we recognize those risks and opportunities, and we bring innovation, fresh thinking, and creative solutions that match your requirements, goals, and organization’s vision.